If you get in trouble while driving in Kansas, you could be ordered by the court to file for an SR-22.

 Once you’ve purchased or renewed a policy, most providers will file an SR-22 for a fee of $20 to $50.

 But it’s not the fee that’s most expensive when you file for an SR-22: You’ll also typically see higher premiums than you’re used to.
+Talk to your provider about how much you can expect your rates to increase.
+And make sure you understand your role in maintaining your insurance and your SR-22.
+A lapse or nonrenewal could set you back a lot of money and time.

 How do I file an SR-22 in Kansas?